 In historical order the following persons took a position of the director of the Institute:

-At present Peter Matiasovsky is at this post.
+At the present, Martin T. Palou is at this post.

-Nowadays the Institute consists of the following departments: mechanics, structures, materials and rheology, building physics, and architecture.
+Nowadays the Institute consists of the following departments: mechanics, materials and structures and optics and thermophysics.
 The Institute has laboratories well equipped with testing and measuring technique.
-It employs 63 people and 24 of them have a scientific degree.
+It employs 47 people and 23 of them have a scientific degree.

-The research is particularly aimed at the fundamental theoretical and experimental research in the field of solid mechanics, the theory of concrete and steel structures, the thermal and hygric performance of buildings, the lighting engineering, the silicate building materials, the theory and critics of architecture and the town-planning.
+The research is particularly aimed at the fundamental theoretical and experimental research in the field of solid mechanics, the theory of concrete structures, the thermal and hygric performance of buildings, light scattering in the atmosphere and its aplications.

 Results of the fundamental research are very often applied to the solutions to practical problems both in Slovakia and abroad.
 Some of them have been used as a base for creating the Slovak and international technical codes.

-The Institute has been publishing two scientific journals: Building Research Journal since 1952 and Architecture and Town-planning since 1966.
+The Institute has published two scientific journals: Building Research Journal 1952-2014 and Architecture and Town-planning since 1966-2018.